OzanOcak/web001/posts/article2.md

 ### Domain Name:

-Under Sewttings we need to enter our domain name into input container.
+Under Settings we need to enter our domain name into input container.
 Then we need to configure our domain.
-Than we need to get CNAME and A records from varcel and enter them into dns records in our desired hosting company.
+Than we need to get **CNAME** and **A** records from varcel and enter them into dns records in our desired hosting company.

 Nove we can deploy our github code into production with **vercel --prod** command